ludy612/ludy612.github.io/_pages/about.md

 Hello!
 I’m **Ludan Yang**, a PhD student in Second Language Studies at Indiana University Bloomington.

-My research explores how languages are **acquired, maintained, and sometimes lost** over time.
+My research explores how languages are **acquired, maintained, and sometimes lost** across the lifespan.
 I’m especially interested in:

 - **Foreign language attrition** – how and why foreign languages are "lost" in adult learners.
 - **Sentence processing and the brain** – experimental and EEG work on how learners interpret expressions in new languages.